List of Bad Girls characters: Shell Dockley

-Shell Dockley is serving life for the kidnap, torture, and murder of the woman who stole her boyfriend.
+Michelle "Shell" Dockley is serving life for the kidnap, torture, and murder of the woman who stole her boyfriend.
 Shell appeared from the first episode in series 1 until series 3 when Shell, Denny Blood and Shaz Wiley escape.
 During her reign as top dog she bullies inmate Rachel Hicks, which results in her suicide.
 She also has an affair with Jim, which ends violently when she calls his wife to have her hear them having sex in her cell.
 When Yvonne Atkins arrives, she takes over as top dog as the women respect her and she is not afraid of Shell.
 She suffers a breakdown in series two which is brought on by the sexual abuse she suffered as a child from her parents.
 Shell takes revenge on Jim by luring him into her cell and stabbing him.
 Although she attempts to claim self-defence, she is charged with assault and attempted murder, but she escapes with Jim's help.
 Shell and Denny make recurring appearances throughout the remainder of series 3.
 Shell returns in series 5 when she is found by Jim, Collin Hedges, and Ken Pearce at an erotic dance club where she is performing before being arrested and sent back to Larkhall.
 She is pregnant and re-enters into a relationship with Jim, which ends when Shell is transferred to a psychiatric hospital shortly after giving birth.

 Shell was voted #8 on Virgin Media's "Top 10 TV Criminals".